 - The Great River Road provides scenic beauty in all four seasons.
 Beginning in Alton near the spectacular Clark Bridge and the historic Riverfront, the road spans 15 miles along the Mississippi River.
 It provides access to Alton’s Antique District, the turn-of-the-century villages of Chautauqua and Elsah and the tourist destination point of Grafton which includes Pere Marquette State Park and Raging Rivers WaterPark.

 The Riverbend region offers all the amenities of St. Louis and a few hometown options as well.
-Alton Little Theater, the Great Rivers Choral Society, and the Alton Symphony Orchestra are but a few.
+Alton Symphony Orchestra, Alton Little Theater, Jacoby Arts Center, and the Great Rivers Choral Society are a few.
 Other offerings are festivals ranging from cultural events (ArtEast) to historical celebrations (Lewis and Clark Camp Dubois) to hometown homecomings or picnics.